 Dates of Old Parish Registers

-The former Barony Church, pictured right, is now Strathclyde University's Barony Hall and is their main hall for Graduation ceremonies.
+The former Barony Church, pictured below, is now Strathclyde University's Barony Hall and is their main hall for Graduation ceremonies.

 Pictured is a Congregation gathered to witness one such ceremony.

 A description of Barony from Groome's Ordnance Gazetteer of Scotland, 1892-96.

 - Ask for a calculation of the distance from Barony to another place.

 You can see the administrative areas in which Barony has been placed at times in the past.
 Select one to see a link to a map of that particular area.

 The Statistical Account for Scotland, Barony Parish published in 1799 (written about 1791 to 1798) has been transcribed by Linda Nisbet from New Zealand.

 You can see maps centred on OS grid reference NS592666 (Lat/Lon: 55.872017, -4.252396), Barony which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)